-Whether you're staying a few months or moving there permanently, one of the first things you'll need is a Belgian bank account.
-Having a bank account in Belgium will make your live easier in order to pay rent and utilities, your phone contract, gym membership, receive your salary....
-A Belgian bank account may also facilitate your application for a mortgage in Belgium.
+Whether you're staying a few months or moving here permanently, one of the first things you'll need is a Belgian bank account.
+Having a bank account in Belgium will make life easier for paying rent and utilities, phone contracts, gym memberships and receiving your salary.
+It may also facilitate your application for a mortgage in Belgium.